Phosphaalkyne: Uncatalyzed

 Phosphaalkynes with small substituents (H, F, Me, Ph, etc.) undergo decomposition at or below room temperature by way of polymerization/oligimerization to yield mixtures of products which are challenging to characterize.
 The same is largely true of kinetically stable phosphaalkynes, which undergo oligomerization reactions at elevated temperature.
 In spite of the challenges associated with isolating and identifying the products of these oligimerizations, however, cuboidal tetramers of tert-butylphosphaalkyne and tert-pentylphosphaalkyne have been isolated (albeit in low yield) and identified following heating of the respective phosphaalkyne.

 Computational chemistry has proved a valuable tool for studying these synthetically complex reactions, and it has been shown that while the formation of phosphaalkyne dimers is thermodynamically favorable, the formation of trimers, tetramers, and higher order oligomeric species tends to be more favorable, accounting for the generation of intractable mixtures upon inducing oligomerization of phosphaalkynes experimentally.

 Metal-mediated

 Unlike thermally initiated phosphaalkyne oligomerization reactions, transition metals and main group metals are capable of oligomerizing phosphaalkynes in a controlled manner, and have led to the isolation of phosphaalkyne dimers, trimers, tetramers, pentamers, and even hexamers.
-A nickel complex is capable of catalytically homocoupling ^{t}Bu-C≡P to yield a diphosphatetrahedrane.
+A nickel complex is capable of catalytically homocoupling ^{t}Bu\sC≡P to yield a diphosphatetrahedrane.

 Some of the reported phosphaalkyne oligomers generated upon treatment of a phosphaalkyne (usually ^{t}Bu\sC≡P) with a transition metal or main group metal complex.
 Note that several of these species are unstable in their free forms, and instead exist stably only when bound to a transition metal.
-In this figure, the • symbols individually represent one C-R unit, and are utilized for clarity.
+In this figure, the • symbols individually represent one C\sR unit, and are utilized for clarity.